-- What costs are my responsibility during the warranty period? - The customer's responsibility includes all costs of normal maintenance services, non-warranty repairs, accident and collision damages. - Q. What are some examples of "abnormal" strain, neglect, or abuse? - These terms are general and overlap each other in areas.
-Specific examples include: Running the machine out of oil, operating the machine with a broken or damaged part which causes another part to fail, damage or failure due to improper or careless transportation, and/or tie down.
-If you have any specific questions on operation or maintenance, please contact your Yamaha outboard dealer for advice. - Does the warranty cover incidental costs such as towing or transportation due to a failure?
-No. The warranty is limited to repair of the machine itself. - A. - α.
-May I perform any or all of the recommended maintenance shown in the Owner's Manual instead of having the dealer do them? - Yes, if you are a qualified mechanic and follow the procedures specified in the Owner's and Service Manuals.
-We do recommend, however, that items requiring special tools or equipment be done by a Yamaha outboard dealer. - Will the warranty be void or canceled if I do not operate or maintain my new outboard exactly as specified in the Owner's Manual?
-No. The warranty on a new outboard cannot be "voided" or "cancelled".
-However, if a particular failure is caused by operation or maintenance other than as shown in the Owner's Manual, that failure may not be covered under warranty. - What responsibility does a Yamaha outboard dealer have under this warranty? - Each Yamaha outboard dealer is expected to: - Completely set up each outboard he sells prior to delivery. - Explain the operation, maintenance, and warranty requirements to your satis-fation at the time of sale, and upon your request at any later date. - In addition, each Yamaha outboard dealer is held responsible for his setup, service and warranty repair work. - is the warranty transferable to second owners? - Yes.
+- Q. What costs are my responsibility during the warranty period? - A. The customer's responsibility includes all costs of normal maintenance services, non-warranty repairs, accident and collision damages. - Q. What are some examples of "abnormal" strain, neglect, or abuse? - A. These terms are general and overlap each other in areas.
+Specific examples include:

+Running the machine out of oil, operating the machine with a broken or damaged part which causes another part to fail, damage or failure due to improper or careless transportation and/or the down.
+If you have any specific questions on operation or - failure due to improper or careless transportation, and/or tie down.
+If you have any specific questions on operation or maintenance, please contact your Yamaha outboard dealer for advice. - Q. Does the warranty cover incidental costs such as towing or transportation due to a failure? - A. No. The warranty is limited to repair of the machine itself. - Q. May I perform any or all of the recommended maintenance shown in the Owner's Manual instead of having the dealer do them? - A. Yes, if you are a qualified mechanic and follow the procedures specified in the Owner's and Service Manuals.
+We do recommend, however, that items requiring special tools or equipment be done by a Yamaha outboard dealer. - Q. Will the warranty be void or canceled if I do not operate or maintain my new outboard exactly as specified in the Owner's Manual? - A. No. The warranty on a new outboard cannot be "voided" or "canceled".
+However, if a particular failure is caused by operation or maintenance other than as shown in the Owner's Manual, that failure may not be covered under warranty. - Q. What responsibility does a Yamaha outboard dealer have under this warranty? - A. Each Yamaha outboard dealer is expected to: - 1.
+Completely set up each outboard he sells prior to delivery. - 2.
+Explain the operation, maintenance, and warranty requirements to your satisfaction at the time of sale, and upon your request at any later date.

+In addition, each Yamaha outboard dealer is held responsible for his setup, service and warranty repair work.

+- Q. Is the warranty transferable to second owners? - A. Yes.
 The remainder of any existing warranty can be transferred upon request.
 The unit has to be inspected and re-registered by an authorized Yamaha outboard dealer for the policy to remain effective.